venkatsunilm/azure-aks-terraform-github-actions/azure-platform/deployment/README.md

 # Go to working directory

 working-directory: environments/shared
-export TF_VAR_environment="development"
+export TF_VAR_environment="dev"
-NOTE: development.tfvars and production.tfvars are generated dynamically in the pipeline by fetching the values from the GihHub Secrets for now.
+NOTE: dev.tfvars and prod.tfvars are generated dynamically in the pipeline by fetching the values from the GihHub Secrets for now.

 # Terraform init